 Focus on Children and Families

-Research in child health and wellbeing has the power to transform the future for children and families.
+Research in child health and wellbeing has the power to transform the future for children, families and communities.
 When we effectively treat illnesses and prevent stressors in babies and children, the benefits to children and their families are monumental.

 The Child Health and Wellness research strategy is led by the Alberta Children's Hospital Research Institute (ACHRI) in partnership with Alberta Health Services, the Alberta Children’s Hospital Foundation, and our visionary community to create a better future for children through research.
 This collaborative community includes investigators from: Arts, Cumming School of Medicine, Kinesiology, Nursing, Owerko Centre, Schulich School of Engineering, Science, Social Work, Veterinary Medicine and Werklund School of Education.

-Collaborations with Cumming School of Medicine Research Institutes, Infections, Inflammation and Chronic Diseases, Human Dynamics in a Changing World, Engineering Solutions for Health, Brain and Mental Health, as well as ii' taa'poh'to'p are critical to accelerating outcomes.
+Collaborations with Cumming School of Medicine Research Institutes; Infections, Inflammation and Chronic Diseases; Human Dynamics in a Changing World; Engineering Solutions for Health; Brain and Mental Health; UCalgary Equity, Diversity and Inclusion; the Azrieli Accelorator as well as ii' taa'poh'to'p are critical to accelerating outcomes.

 Child Health and Wellness researchers from across campus engaged with child and youth-facing agencies, community members and leaders to develop this strategy.
 This dynamic journey, involving 640 participants from 40 organizations, illuminated the intersection between the University of Calgary’s research strengths, strategic opportunities and the needs of the community.